 For the Japanese release, many changes were made to fix the little quirks in the gameplay.

-In the American version, octagons determine the boundaries of the battle field, Brian's movement, and the enemies movement.
+In the international versions, octagons determine the boundaries of the battle field, Brian's movement, and the enemies movement.
 In the Japanese version, these octagons were changed to more pleasing circles, except for the battle boundary.
 The ball vertexes were removed from the Japanese version.

-The images below have some scaling and need to be replaced.
+The images below have been scaled up and need to be replaced.

 In the Japanese version, whenever a stat increases, a colored mist will surround Brian and a metallic sound will play to inform players of the increase.
 The color determines what stat was increased.

 In the international versions, the ending consisted of a scene with Shannon and a text scroll; however, the Japanese version has a totally different ending.